 MetLife operates in 26 countries across EMEA.
 The segment's biggest operations are in Poland, the Persian Gulf, and Russia.

 While the US remains its largest overall market, international sales accounted for about 30% of MetLife's revenues.

 Sales and Marketing

-Policies and other products are sold through a vast network of targeted marketing and sales forces, agency distribution groups, independent agents, affiliated broker-dealers, and direct marketing.
+Policies and other products are sold to some 100 million customers through a vast network of targeted marketing and sales forces, financial advisors, consultants, agency distribution groups, captive agents, independent agents, affiliated broker-dealers, and direct marketing (including direct response television, web-based lead generation, telemarketing, as well as through third parties and e-commerce).
 In addition, MetLife sells some products through affinity groups and through employers.